November

 To use Ideate BIMLink for successful Type Swapping and mapping of the original parameter data to the new families, simply start with one of our pre-defined links that allows Type Swapping, or you can create your own from scratch, such as this one:

-Type Swapping Revit Families
+Swap Revit Families

 In this case, I created a new link for Detail Components and filtered the data so only Break Lines would export to Excel.
 I added the necessary Parameters that define the shape of the break line, such as the left and right-side lengths, and the size of the jag.
 Once the link was set up, I exported the data to Excel.

-Type Swapping Revit Families
+Swap Revit Families

 Once the data was exported to Excel, I swapped the Break Line detail component for the Break Line-Better detail component, as shown above.
 I left the values in columns C-F the same since the size of the detail components need to remain the same.
 Once the families are swapped, you can import the changes, as seen here:

-Type Swapping Revit Families
+Type Swap Revit Families

 You can see from the preview that the detail components have swapped out but the values for the left, right and jags have become read-only.
 This is because those family-based instance parameters have been reset to the original values that are defined in the family that was loaded up.
 This process is no different than manually selecting these family in Revit and swapping them out to the new family.
 The good news here is that your last Excel export has the families swapped out and retained the values for the left, right and the jag.
 All you need to do now is re-import the same Excel file again and this will reset the values to the ones you want, as seen here:

-Type Swapping Revit Families
+Type Swap Revit Families

 Once you click Import, the newly swapped detail components will be set to match the values of the original ones that were exported out.